sonajojo7/EatFoodWise/README.md

 - Data post extraction/transformation is exposed for interactive analytics on [Aws Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html)(Presto based distributed query engine).
 - Athena service is integrated with [Apache Superset](https://superset.apache.org/docs/intro/) to provide further data exploration and visualization capabilities.

-- The data visualized using Apache Superset  is hosted on [DigitalOcean droplet](https://docs.digitalocean.com/products/droplets/) as a cost-effective method to create and share the visulization.
+- The data visualized using Apache Superset  is hosted on [DigitalOcean droplet](https://docs.digitalocean.com/products/droplets/) as a cost-effective method to create and share the visualization.